Middle Guard (Napoleonic): History

-There are a few additional regiments of the Middle Guard such as 2e régiment de grenadiers à pied, 3e régiment de grenadiers à pied, 4e régiment de grenadiers à pied, 2e régiment de chasseurs à pied, 3e régiment de chasseurs à pied, and 4e régiment de chasseurs à pied.

-Legacy

 Peninsular War

 During the Peninsular War from 1808 until 1814, the Middle Guard positioned between the Old Guard and the Young Guard.
 They are from the fusiliers chasseurs, and fusiliers grenadier regiments that goes onto action during key moments of the war, particularly in France's battles against British, and Portuguese forces.
 However, as the war dragged on, the Middle Guard faced increasingly difficult circumstances.
 Despite their past experience, and reputation, they were often deployed in the later stages of battles, when the French army was already stretched to its limits, and also faced retreat.
 At battles like Vimeiro (1808), Talavera (1809), and Busaco (1810), their role was overshadowed by the eventual dominance of the British forces under Arthur Wellesley command, who would later be known as the 1st Duke of Wellington.

 By the end of the Peninsular War in 1814, the Imperial Guard, including the Middle Guard had suffered considerable losses.
 The continuous defeats and harsh campaigns against the coordinated Allied forces led to the weakening of Napoleon's forces as a whole.